Theldus/AMI_BIOS_CodeInjection/README.md

 and `mycode.bin` will be your new logo module.

 To create your new ROM, just replace the POST ROM and logo modules with their respective versions
 modified: `post.rom`, and `mycode.bin` on `MMTool`.
-Save the new ROM, and it will be ready to flash.
+Save the new ROM, and it will be ready to be flashed.

+> :warning: **Warning:** Be careful with the locations you choose to inject the code.
+This example
+> only works because the address, although above 1MB, is still accessible within the range that A20
+> reaches (`1MB+64kB-16 bytes`) and the A20 Gate is already enabled at this point in the code.
+When
+> in doubt, only use memory below 1MB.

+## Flashing the ROM